steveclarke/dotfiles/README.md

    * `apps` - GUI applications
    * `desktop-entries` - `.desktop` files for applications.
 Mainly acts as a wrapper for web apps.
+   * `optional` - scripts to install optional software.
+These must be run manually.
 * `setups` - scripts to configure things that can't be configured via dotfiles.